 If you have been following blockchain (or Internet Memes ) for a while you have probably heard of the ‘Honey Badger.’
 Bitcoin is often referred to as the ‘Honey Badger of Money,’ a reference to the resilience and fearlessness of an animal that eats cobras for breakfast.

 In honour of this symbol of resilience, a new protocol is emerging for use in blockchain consensus called the ‘Honey Badger Byzantine Fault Tolerant (HBBFT) Protocol.’
 The protocol and associated algorithms are described by Miller et al. in their 2016 paper titled “The Honey Badger of BFT Protocols.”
-POA Network is currently developing and modifying this consensus protocol for blockchain network use.
+The R&D team is currently developing and modifying this consensus protocol for blockchain network use.